gradle/build-tool-training-exercises/Android_Apps_with_Gradle_Build_Tool/exercise3/README.md

 kotlin-jvm = { id = "org.jetbrains.kotlin.jvm", version = "1.8.0" }
 ```

+Remove any entries added by Android Studio for the above plugin.
+Notice both `kotlin-jvm` and `kotlin-android` are the same version and in fact have to
+always remain the same version.
+Update them to reference a version.

 Now update the top-level `build.gradle.kts` to use the version catalog entry:

 ```kotlin